collegeman/php-tent-client/README.md

       )
     )

-Now that you have your `mac_key_id` (public) and `mac_key` (private), you'll want to store these values somewhere and relate them back to the user's Entity ID.
+You'll want to store this data somewhere and relate it back to the user's Entity URI.
 For example, our console application stores its keys this way:

     $response = $app->register()
     if (!$response->isError()) {